 On the morning of March 13, 1917, while patrolling over western France, coming from an airfield in Belgium, they spotted an object of about 40m (120 feet) in diameter, similar to two overlapping silver plates and orange lights.

 “We were terrified.
-We’d never seen anything like it” recalled Peter Waitzrick.
-“The Baron immediately opened fire and the thing went down like a rock, shearing off tree limbs as it crashed into the woods”.
+We’d never seen anything like it,” recalled Peter Waitzrick.
+“The Baron immediately opened fire, and the thing went down like a rock, shearing off tree limbs as it crashed into the woods.”

 What the facts say about the Red Baron shooting down the flying saucer

-Talking about the date, Peter Waitzrick describe that von Richthofen was flying with a” Fokker triplane”, the Fokker Dr.I, the earliest Fokker triplane to seen in combat was only on August 22, 1917.
+Regarding the date, Peter Waitzrick describes that von Richthofen was flying with a” Fokker triplane,” the Fokker Dr.I, the earliest Fokker triplane to be seen in combat, only on August 22, 1917.

-Peter Waitzrick was 105 years old at the time of his interview, maybe he was confused by the dates.
+Peter Waitzrick was 105 years old at the time of his interview.
+Maybe he was confused by the dates.

-Richthofen received a fatal wound just after 11:00 am on 21 April 1918, while flying over Morlancourt Ridge, near the Somme River, France.
+Richthofen received a fatal wound just after 11:00 am on April 21, 1918, while flying over Morlancourt Ridge, near the Somme River, France.